-1) Except as required in Sentence (3) and except for water supplies for firefighting, building services shall be terminated at a point located outside the building or part thereof being demolished.
-(See Appendix A.)

-2) The service company whose service connections will be affected shall be notified before any action mentioned in Sentence (1) is taken and, if it is necessary to maintain any service, it shall be

-- a) relocated as necessary, and

-- b) protected from damage.

-- 3) Temporary electrical installations shall be installed in conformance with the requirements of CSA C22.1, "Canadian Electrical Code, Part I."
+- 1) Except as required in Sentence (3) and except for water supplies for firefighting, building services shall be terminated at a point located outside the building or part thereof being demolished.
+(See Appendix A.) - 2) The service company whose service connections will be affected shall be notified before any action mentioned in Sentence (1) is taken and, if it is necessary to maintain any service, it shall be - a) relocated as necessary, and - b) protected from damage. - 3) Temporary service installations shall be installed in conformance with regulations made pursuant to the Safety Codes Act.